WebAssembly/WASI/proposals/sockets/README.md

 #### Use case: Wasm module per connection

-Due to the low startup cost of Wasm modules, its feasible for server software with Wasm integration to spawn a Wasm module for each inbound connection.
+Thanks to the low startup cost of Wasm modules, its feasible for server software with Wasm integration to spawn a Wasm module for each inbound connection.
 Each module instance is passed only the accepted client socket.
 This way, all connection handlers are completely isolated from each other.
 This resembles PHP's "shared nothing" architecture.

 #### [Use case 2]